dialchain/dial/README.md

 These three factors (a) payment for intent request, (b) payment for publication and (c) the publisher registration constraint constitute together an effective spam resistance mechanism.

 ## Sustainability
 Because of the built in expiration date for each token, the dial is designed to not keep bothersome histories.
-A Dial token is fogotten with the expiration of the token, if the token is not extended by the current controller.
-As stated above, each Dial token is covered with enougth reserves to finance the security of the token till expiration.
+A Dial token is forgotten with the expiration of the token, if the token is not extended by the current controller.
+As stated above, each Dial token is covered with enough reserves to finance the security of the token till expiration.

 The Dial also does not have a treasury.
 Each token caries it's maintenance budget in the form of attached coins.
 This maintenance budget is consumed as the token is passed from one time window to another till the token is removed from the log at expiration.